urcsc174/2019-fall-csc174/syllabus.md

 Because of the dynamic nature of the web development industry, this course does not use a textbook.
 All information required to pass the course comes from the lectures so attendance is mandatory.

-**Important:** Because attendence is not graded the student is on thier honor to go to all the lectures.
-If a student is unable to attend a lecture, it is the student's responsibility to get the information missed from another student.
-(The TAs and the Professor will not re-teach a lecture.)
+**Important:** Because attendance is not graded the student is on their honor to go to all the scheduled classes.
+If a student is unable to attend a scheduled class, it is the student's responsibility to get the information missed from another student.
+(The Professor will not re-teach a lecture nor the demos.)

-Students' inability to complete assignments or projects (i.e. exams) because of a missed lecture is not a valid excuse.
+Students' inability to complete assignments or projects (i.e. exams) because of a missed class not a valid excuse.

 ### Personal Computer and Software